PastorDave1964/PastorDave1964/README.md

 - 👋 Hi, I’m @PastorDave1964
-- 👀 I’m interested in model railway automation
+- 👀 I’m interested in model railway automation with DCC control.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently re-learning my old programming skills.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...